 I’m a huge proponent of keeping your fixed monthly bills in a separate account from your living expenses.
 Doing so ensures that you don’t overspend discretionary funds or you will [literally] run out of money.
 My idiot-proof method of budgeting is to establish the following checking accounts:

 This is a checking account used for all fixed monthly expenses (mortgage, utility bills, cable/internet, etc.).
-I recommend having your paycheck direct deposited into this account, if that is an option to you.
+I recommend having your paycheck direct deposited into this account if that is an option for you.

 (*Semi-annual Bill Pay – if you pay any bills on a semi-annual basis, my preference is to separate that from monthly expenses.
 Again, it just makes accounting very easy.)

 This is a checking account used for necessary spending that supports the entire household for day-to-day/month-to-month operations.
 Things in this category would mostly be gas, groceries, toiletries, etc.